-NUME SEVEN.
+NUMB SEVEN.

-Thepast often aids mind to know the pres-The acient records th that the primeval pair 'Tis aid that they weafraid and hid themselves.

-incite to action; are welcomed by some, rejected by | adapted to certain uses.
-There is the external or | critically to the spheres above, see and describe bodily eye, the intellectual eye, the moral eye, the social eye, the religious eye, the spiritual eye, the celestial eye.
+Thepast often aids mind to know the present.
+Decasionally wit there is a searching for knowedge, 'tis profits to contemplate the past.
+The sicient records the that the primeval pair hear the voice of thord God in the garden.
+'Tis aid that they we finid and hid themselves, One annot refrain franking of the place which would conceal them fifthe Divine Rye.
+The eye can be used as an Blation of many important truns.
+This chapter discourse of optics, preevery good and perfect gift."
+These thoughts iming that man haven eyes, each of which is bodily eye, the intellectual eye, the moral eye, the social eye, the religious eye, the spiritual eye, the celestial eye.
 Prominently some persons use the outer or bodily eye; others prominently the intellectual.
 As the human being unfolds in harmonious relations, he comes into a use of each and all of the above named eyes; is able then to behold all things which are within the range of the external and celestial eyes.
 Brought into a high spiritual state a patriarch saw a ladder-saw beings ascending and descending.
 A company of persons might have been present and this patriarch might have been the only one who could behold these objects; not that they were not there, but there must be a spiritual eye to perceive them.
 On what is called the mount of transfiguration spiritualized persons were able to behold Moses and Elias.
 Others might have been present, but only these could perceive the distinguished personages.